-With a cremation rate at 59% and growing, we thought it is time to reflect on some important things that could affect cremation costs in 2023 and the continued demand for direct cremation services.
+With a cremation rate at 60% and growing, we thought it was time to reflect on some important things that could affect cremation costs in 2024 and the continued demand for direct cremation services.

-There are several reasons cited as to why cremation has become more popular as a funeral option.
-A demand for greater flexibility for migrated families, a decrease in religious attitudes, the belief that cremation is more environmentally friendly than traditional burial, and the significantly reduced cost of cremation as opposed to burial.
+Several reasons are cited for why cremation has become more popular as a funeral option: a demand for greater flexibility for migrated families, a decrease in religious attitudes, the belief that cremation is more environmentally friendly than traditional burial, and the significantly reduced cost of cremation as opposed to burial.

 By far, I would propose that cost is the primary driver for the growth of the cremation rate.
 Opting for a direct cremation saves families from the burden of an expensive funeral.
 A cremation service reduces funeral costs by at least 40%.